AideenM12/retro-gaming-hackathon/README.md

 * As a first time user I want to play a game with intuitive UX design
 * As a first time user I want to play a game thematically inspired by retro games.
+* As a first time user I want a fun medieval style platform game.
 * As a returning user I want to beat the game quicker than my last attempt.
+* As a user I want the option to select the gender of my character.
+* As a user I want a game with fun, unique audio.

 # Structure